Led By the Children

 Beyond One Child, Sharing Hope For All

-Rati responded very well to therapy for a year, but the gift of expert care came to late for her and the cancer returned.
+Rati responded very well to therapy for a year, but the gift of expert care came to late, and the cancer returned.
 She died on 21 August, 2006.
 Multiple opportunities to save her life in Africa were missed, and she challenged us to improve care for children like her who suffer so greatly.

 Our strength lies in our unique worldwide collaboration of health care professionals, parents and survivors, scientists and others concerned about retinoblastoma.
 All our activities are motivated by a desire to promote the complete wellbeing of each child, adult survivor and their family.